 “We are thrilled to team up with Banfield on the VET Report,” said Tom Bohn, MBA, CAE, CEO of the NAVC.
 “This year’s topic sheds light on an important issue that doesn’t receive a lot of attention.
 We hope this joint effort will help generate awareness among companion animal veterinarians that they can be part of the fight against AMR.”

-For more information or to download the full report, visit Banfield.com/VETReport.
+For more information download the full report, Banfield.com/VETReport.

 About Banfield Pet Hospital

 Founded in Portland, Ore., in 1955, Banfield is the largest general-veterinary practice in the world.
 In 2007, Banfield joined the Mars, Inc. family of businesses, and today has more than 975 hospitals across the United States and Puerto Rico.
 More than 3,500 Banfield veterinarians are committed to providing high-quality veterinary care for three million pets annually.
 Banfield’s charitable arm, the Banfield Foundation, was established in 2015 as a 501(c)(3) nonprofit organization dedicated to improving the well-being of pets and communities.
 Press seeking additional information are invited to visit Banfield.com or call the Media Hotline: (888) 355-0595.